VERSION NO. 1 - SIMPLE AND ELEGANT SEAMLESS

 To complete this tutorial, you will need:

-- 1 piece of fairly firm leather, about 1.4 mm thick
+- 1 piece of fairly firm leather, approximately 1.4 mm thick

-Size estimate: one piece of 20 x 30 cm for an A6 notebook, one piece of 30 x 40 cm for an A5 notebook.
-One leather skin for an A4 notebook (approximately 0.40 m2) . - 1 VELVET suede pigskin crust skin (approximately 0.30 m2) .
+Estimated size: a piece of 20 x 30 cm for an A6 notebook, a piece of 30 x 40 cm for an A5 notebook.
+One piece of leather for an A4 notebook (approximately 0.40 m2) . - 1 piece of VELVET suede pigskin split leather (approximately 0.30 m2) .

 - Neoprene glue

-OPTIONAL: Tokonole leather finishing eraser OR edge finishing
+OPTIONAL: Tokonole leather finishing gum OR edge finishing

 - 1 cutter